sflavelle/writing/Begin Again/Chapters/Part 3/06 Have You Seen My Squid/1 Ammo Knights.md

 "Huh, okay.
 Smart.
 Does she meet with her DJ friend out here or?"

 "Her whuh?"
 Sheldon shook his head.
 "I'm doing cleanup and paperwork about that time, Callie, I don't go poking into other people's business."

-"Oh.
-Sorry."

-"For what it's worth though, the Square's usually empty, or nearly empty when I get to go home."

-"Hmmm... okay.
-Hey, does that camera watching the door work?"
-Callie gestured in the direction of the shop.

-"Yes...?"
-Sheldon raised an eyebrow.
-"I think I get what you're about to ask me, Callie, and I'd have to take it down to retrieve what it's recorded though."

-"Well that can't be a problem, right?"

-"Uhh, for business it is.
-If I let a potential robbery happen without evidence as to who took it, I eat the cost of whatever's stolen.
-Look, Callie.
-I know you need answers sooner rather than later.
-But if Lily doesn't turn up by close of business I'll take down the camera and check the footage for last night.
-Okay?"

-Callie sighed, but nodded.
-"Alright, alright.
-Thanks for at least hearing me out though."